 We don’t need another hiring tool that promises to “streamline the process” and dumps another inbox full of resumes on your lap.
 That’s not streamlining; it’s dressing up chaos.

 What’s actually broken in hiring isn’t the tech stack.
-It’s the bottlenecks between people: scheduling friction, inconsistent interviews, and hours lost to “let’s hop on a quick call” just to find out someone’s a no.
+It’s the bottlenecks between people: hours lost to “let’s hop on a quick call” just to find out someone’s a no, inconsistent interviews, and no good way to screen 40+ applicants without phone-screening all of them.

-AI video interviews weren’t built to replace humans.
-They were built to remove the sludge from the hiring process.
+AI-assisted screening wasn't built to replace humans.
+It was built to remove the sludge from the hiring process.
 The part no one wants to do, but everyone suffers through.
-At Truffle, we’ve spent the last two years building an interview layer that works like infrastructure: invisible when it’s running well, essential when it’s gone.
+At Truffle, we’ve spent the last two years building a screening platform that works like infrastructure: invisible when it’s running well, essential when it’s gone.

 So how do AI interviews actually work?